VIALabs-io/quickstart-oracle/README.md

 # Install dependencies
 npm install

-# Create a .env file with your private keys
+# Create a .env file with your private keys, make sure to copy over "BOOTSTRAP_PEERS" and do NOT edit the value
 cp .env.example .env
 ```